binupax6699/BUGATTI-TYPE57-ALANTIC-3D-MODLE/README.md

 ## Interior

-After completing the exterior, I modeled the interior and added its major components, including:
+The interior was also modeled from scratch, including:

 * Dashboard
 * Steering wheel